sdpunit/Study-buddy-app/items/report.md

   help to address the main issues with the task.
 If needed, the tasks may be redistributed.
 * If a member gets sick, their tasks will be distributed to each remaining team member evenly.
-  Once the sick member able to work again, they will continue and finish the tasks that they were working on previously if the task arent already finished, and be assigned new tasks if the amount of work they have completed falls significantly short of others negatively impacting both themselves and the group.
+  Once the sick member able to work again, they will continue and finish the tasks that they were working on previously if the task aren't already finished, and be assigned new tasks if the amount of work they have completed falls significantly short of others negatively impacting both themselves and the group.
 * If a member is going through any personal issues, the members of the group must be understanding